stucco/docs/docs/arch-v1.md

 ### Description

 The message queue accepts input (documents) from the collectors and pushes the documents into the processing pipeline.
-The collectors should send data into the default exchange, the queue named `stucco`.
-The message queue is implemented with RabbitMQ, which utilizes the AMQP standard.
+The message queue is implemented with [RabbitMQ](http://www.rabbitmq.com/), which implements the AMQP standard.

 ### State